-Vermont's adult education and literacy system (Learning Works) offers essential literacy services at convenient locations throughout the state.
-This includes English language acquisition for speakers of other languages (ESOL), civics education for immigrants (EL/Civics), literacy skill acquisition in math, reading, writing and computer use, and essential workplace skills acquisition.
-All Learning Works educational services are informed and guided by the Equipped For the Future (EFF) Standards.
+Vermont’s adult education and literacy system (Learning Works) offers essential literacy and numeracy services at locations throughout the state.
+This includes skill acquisition in mathematics, reading and writing, essential workplace skills, English language acquisition for speakers of other languages (ESOL, and civics education for immigrants (EL/Civics).
+All Learning Works educational services are informed and guided by the Equipped for the future (EFF) Standards and the College and Career Readiness Standards (CCRS) for Adult Education.

 English for Speakers of Other